larry-k88/PY101/study_guides/study_guide.md

 + Value to Boolean:
   + `bool()` returns `True` or `False` depending on truthiness

-+ Implicit coercion performs it without specifying it:
++ Implicit coercion performs it without the programmer specifying it, it is automatically performed by the Python interpreter:
-  + `print()` implicitly coerces to a string before printing it
   + mixing number types in an [expression](#expressions-and-statements):
     + Adding an integer to a float outputs a float
+    + NB Division operator does NOT implicitly coerce before performing the operation - it performs it in floating-point arithmetic
   + Booleans are coerced to integer values of 1 or 0 in arithmetic expressions:

         print(True + True + True)
         --> 3
+  + `print()` implicitly coerces to a string before printing it but doesn't return the converted data type to be used in the program, therefore it's not usually defined as coercion

   + Truthiness of any value (regardless of type) in conditional expressions: